cpske/ISP/django/external-configuration.md

 ## `django-environ`

 This package is an alternative to `python-decouple`.
 Use `pip` to install it.

-Put your properties in a `.env` file, same format as with `python-decouple`; **however**, it seems that this file needs to be your config directory (same directory as `settings.py`) rather than the application's top-level directory.
+Put your properties in a `.env` file, same format as with `python-decouple`; **but**, it seems that this file must be your config directory (same directory as `settings.py`) rather than the application's top-level directory.

-It can also get values from environment variables, just like `python-decouple`.
+`django-environ` can get values from environment variables, just like `python-decouple`.

 Example `settings.py`:
 ```python